Sven Clement: "Arrêt Clement"

-When it became known at the end of 2019 that the RTL group would relocate part of its activities from Luxembourg to Germany, the MP, Sven Clement, asked the Prime Minister and Media Minister, Xavier Bettel, to be permitted to read the agreement between RTL and the Luxembourg state.
-On 12 November 2019, the Prime Minister stated that he could not grant access to the contract due to a confidentiality clause, following which Sven Clement went to court.
+When it became known at the end of 2019 that the RTL group would relocate part of its activities from Luxembourg to Germany, Clement, as MP, asked the Prime Minister and Minister for Media, Xavier Bettel, to be permitted to read the agreement between RTL and the Luxembourgish government.
+On 12 November 2019, the Prime Minister stated that he could not grant access to the contract due to a confidentiality clause, which Clement then went on to contest in court.
 In the first instance, the administrative court declared that it had no jurisdiction and the case was referred to the higher administrative court.
 It was decided on 26 January 2021 (No. 44997C), that as part of their role to scrutinise the government, MPs must have the right to read all contracts between the state and third parties.
 This ruling caused a great stir in the media and in parliament.

 Personal life

 Sven Clement is married and has a daughter.